-A Crow, a bone witch, sixteen and a girl, Fie takes on the task of saving a kingdom, by helping its crown prince and demanding equality for her people in return.
+The Merciful Crow is about a girl named Fie who takes on the task of saving a kingdom.
+By helping the crown prince, Fie demands equality for her people in return.

 The caste you are born in determines your fate.
 Phoenix, for royals; Peacocks, Swans, and Doves for the aristocrats; Hawks, Cranes, Owls, and Vultures for the protectors or hunters; Gulls, Pigeons, and Sparrows for the commoners.
 And then there are the Crows.